The currency of the country is the Ethiopian Birr (ETB). As per 15th March, 2018, these are the official rates for most common currencies:

 The Birr is a coin that has suffered deflation along the years.
 I remember when in 2008 it used to be 14 ETB for 1 Euro!!!
-Almost one third of what it is now; unbelievable!!!
+Almost one-third of what it is now; unbelievable!!!

-Now, most local places (taxis, stores, pharmacies, etc) will only accept ETB, but hotels and tourists-oriented businesses will definitely accept foreign currency (as there is a shortage of it and people crave to get them).
+Now, most local places (taxis, stores, pharmacies, etc) will only accept ETB, but hotels and tourist-oriented businesses will definitely accept foreign currency (as there is a shortage of it and people crave to get them).